-It is common for the interviewer to leave time for you to ask him or her questions.
+It is common for the interviewer to leave time for you to ask them questions.
 So how do you know what to ask?
 That's where all your pre-interview research comes in!
 The best questions you can ask are:

-- Open ended-avoid questions that could be answered with a simple "yes" or "no" - Focused-you just spent all that time building rapport with your interviews; now is not the time to stump him/her! - Thoughtful-your questions should not be something that could be answered by reading the organization's website or promotional materials
+- Open ended-avoid questions that could be answered with a simple "yes" or "no" - Focused-you just spent all that time building rapport with your interviews; now is not the time to stump them! - Thoughtful-your questions should not be something that could be answered by reading the organization's website or promotional materials